Slave Trade in Virginia

 The first purchase and involuntary transfer of Africans within Virginia occurred at the mouth of the James River, what is now the City of Hampton.
 The people brought in 1619 by two English pirates were sold to the colonial governor and Cape Merchant, the quartermaster responsible for obtaining supplies.
 The formal status of those Africans after 1619 is poorly documented, but their sale is the beginning of the slave trade in Virginia.

 The transatlantic slave trade had started in Africa centuries earlier.
 Starting in the 1400's, Portuguese traders at West African forts sold people to ship captains.
 The first shipments were to Europe and especially to the Cape Verde and Madeira islands, where labor was needed in the sugar plantations.
+By the end of the Atlantic slave trade, there had been 36,000 trips across the ocean with enslaved people as cargo.

 Starting in the 1500's, the primary customers for the human cargo were landowners in Brazil, on Caribbean islands, and in Central America.
 The trip across the Atlantic Ocean was harsh, with people packed tightly in holds underneath the deck of the ship.
 Food was transferred through hatches.
 Waste from the trapped people was either brought up through hatches for disposal overboard, or allowed to flow down into the bilge water.
 The stench below decks was intense.